 The pyramid shows a menu or continuum of supports that range from the following.

-Many Alberta schools use RtI in flexible ways to respond to student needs - for example, many schools use a problem-solving model that includes personalized learning, behavior plans and a variety of assessment tools and interventions.
+Many Alberta schools use RtI in flexible ways to respond to student needs - for example, many schools use a problem-solving model that includes personalized learning, behaviour plans and a variety of assessment tools and interventions.